phtelang/Amazon-Cell-Phone-Review-Analysis-and-Rating-Prediction/README.md

-## Amazon Cell Phone Review Analysis and Rating Predictions
+## Amazon Cell Phone Review Analysis and Rating Prediction

-In this project, I analyzed Amazon cell phone reviews and predicted the rating for the cell phones using the reviews.
+In this project, I analyzed Amazon cell phone reviews and predicted the rating for the cell phones using their reviews.
 This dataset focuses on both unlocked and locked carriers, and scoped on ten brands: ASUS, Apple, Google, HUAWEI, Motorola, Nokia, OnePlus, Samsung, Sony, and Xiaomi.
-Using the data, I analyzed the reviews, review words, brand and date-wise review differences and predicted the cell phone ratings using reviews.
+Using the data, I analyzed the reviews, brand and date-wise review differences and predicted the cell phone ratings using reviews.
 I used four models for prediction: LogisticRegression(), RandomForestClassifier(), MultinomialNB(), LinearSVC().
-- Logistic Regression algorithm is used when the relationship between the features and the target values is nonlinear.
-It performs a nonlinear transformation of the input features.
-The prediction is made on the probability value given by the model.
+- Logistic Regression is a classification algorithm.
+Logistic regression transforms its output using the logistic sigmoid function to return a probability value which is used for prediction.
-- Random Forest algorithm constructs a multitude of decision trees at training time and output the class that is the mode of the classes (classification) or mean prediction (regression) of the individual trees.
-They use ensembling which combines the predictions of multiple models to create a more accurate final prediction.
+- Random Forest algorithm performs both classification and regression tasks using ensembling.
+Ensembling is done by training multiple decision trees on different data samples built by replacement.
+It combines the predictions of multiple models to create a more accurate final prediction.
 One of the major advantages of random forests over single decision trees is that they tend to overfit less.
 - A Naive Bayes classifier is a probabilistic machine learning model that is used for classification task.
 Using Bayes theorem, we can find the probability of A happening, given that B has occurred.
 The assumption made here is that the predictors/features are independent.
 Hence it is called naive.
-- Support Vector Classifiers tries to find the best hyperplane to separate the different classes by maximizing the distance between sample points and the hyperplane.
+- Support Vector Classifiers tries to construct the best hyperplane to separate a dataset into different classes in the best possible way by maximizing the distance between sample points and the hyperplane.
+Based on the hyperplane, it predicts the output.

-There are two files in this dataset:
+There are two files in this dataset which can be downloaded from __[here](https://www.kaggle.com/grikomsn/amazon-cell-phones-reviews)__
-1. Cell phone information data and
-2. Cell phone review data.
-The dataset can be downloaded from __[here](https://www.kaggle.com/grikomsn/amazon-cell-phones-reviews)__.

 ### Summary of Results
 1. Majority of the reviews have less than 100 words.